 Marketing, Networking, and Business Development

-Another overlooked skill that Lawyers will absolutely need is how to attract new clients and grow their practice.
+Another group of overlooked business skills every lawyer should master is how to attract new clients and grow their practice.
 This skill can be as streamlined as marketing and business development skills, which of course includes networking and creating a strong online presence through social media or other avenues of digital marketing.
 This can be incredibly important if you are involved in a niche legal area or are catering to a small population center.
 Marketing and networking are considered two of the foundational building blocks towards growing a successful legal practice.
 Some examples of specific areas of marketing or networking that are critical to small or large law firms are creating a strong personal brand, building and marketing yourself to build relationships with potential clients and gain referral sources, and lastly learning how leveraging digital marketing tools can improve exposure and client interaction.

 Leadership, Communication, and Team Building Management